cdutwhu/dev-nrt-splitter/README.md

 ### configuration

 ```
-InFolder (string) -> in which folder splitter processes report csv file.
+InFolder (string) -> in which folder splitter processes report csv files.
 WalkSubFolders (bool) -> if true, splitter process every file even if in sub-folder; otherwise, it ignores sub-folder files.

 [Trim]